Beansyboy221/PurePlay-Anti-Cheat/docs/CONFIG.md

 - **What It Shows:**
   This graph presents the `"supervised"` model’s confidence (or probability) that the player is cheating.
 - **How to Interpret:**
-  The higher the graph, the higher the confidence that the player is cheating.
+  The higher the line, the higher the confidence that the player is cheating.
 You may want to determine a threshold for automatic flagging.
 - **Use Case:**
   As a supervised approach, this is useful for when you can isolate and identify specific cheating input patterns.

-*REMEMBER TO INSERT EXAMPLE GRAPHS HERE!!!*
-*The visuals should illustrate examples of normal behavior versus potential issues—such as consistent low prediction loss, effective reconstruction, or appropriate confidence levels—and include annotations to guide interpretation.*

 ---

 ## 5. Best Practices for Intelligent Training